Juanpa0128j/ai-data-challenge/README.md

 ## Overview

-This project aims to leverage advanced AI techniques, including traditional machine learning, language models, or hybrid approaches, to achieve accurate and explainable classification of medical articles.
+This project aims to leverage traditional machine learning techniques to achieve accurate and explainable classification of medical articles.
+Specifically, we will use **Logistic Regression** as the primary model for multi-label classification.
 The solution will be evaluated based on its ability to correctly assign articles to the appropriate categories using the provided dataset.

 ## Dataset